BackThePortal/BackThePortal/README.md

 Fluent in **HTML/CSS**, **JavaScript/TypeScript**, **C++** (favourite language), **Python**, and also some **Java** and **Go**.
 Plan to learn Rust in the future.

-Currently working on a school project about fractal generation and its mathematical basis.
+Working on a school project about fractal generation and its mathematical basis.

 Participated in regional algorithmic and AI competitions.